The Department of Neurological Surgery is currently conducting the following studies in Epilepsy:

 Principal Investigator: Jeffrey Ojemann, MD

 This project tested the hypothesis that a newer imaging technique, flumazenil positron emission tomography (flumazenil-PET), will impact decision-making processes in the evaluation of patients for the surgical treatment of intractable epilepsy.

 Electrocorticography of Speech Perception and Production

 Principal Investigator: Jeffrey Ojemann, MD and Erik Edwards, PhD

 Funded By: NIH National Research Service Award

-The working hypothesis behind the proposed research is that the high-gamma band of the ECoG can be used to measure task-specific cortical activations with high spatial and temporal resolution.
-The proposed project aims to develop ECoG as a cortical mapping method, both as an alternative to ESM for neurosurgical planning and as a means of addressing fundamental questions in linguistic neuroscience.
+The working hypothesis behind the proposed research was that the high-gamma band of the ECoG can be used to measure task-specific cortical activations with high spatial and temporal resolution.
+The proposed project aimed to develop ECoG as a cortical mapping method, both as an alternative to ESM for neurosurgical planning and as a means of addressing fundamental questions in linguistic neuroscience.
 Methodological improvements must be realized before ECoG can realize its full potential as a mapping modality.
 Three specific methodological improvements are proposed as part of this NRSA.
-Our long-term goal is to develop a battery of tasks to allow rapid functional mapping of individual patients for surgical planning.
-A second long-term goal is to better understand the involvement of different cortical regions, including auditory and motor regions, in language function.
+Our long-term goal was to develop a battery of tasks to allow rapid functional mapping of individual patients for surgical planning.
+A second long-term goal was to better understand the involvement of different cortical regions, including auditory and motor regions, in language function.